stain/s11.no/content/2021/phd/nanopub/index.md

 and is therefore marked as optional.

-Once the user profile is completed, a list of templates is shown in the "publish" part of the interface.
-Templates are published as nanopublications as well, and so this list can be populated via a call to the operation of the grlc-based services.
+Once the user profile is completed, a list of templates is shown in the _"publish"_ part of the interface.
+Templates are published as nanopublications as well, and so this list can be populated via a call to the `find_signed_nanopubs_with_pattern` operation of the grlc-based services.
 Currently, the list includes templates for free-text commenting on a URL, expressing a relation to another person, declaring that the user has read a given paper, expressing a gene--disease association, retracting a